0x1CA3/AdbNet/README.md

 If you manage to connect to a device, now you can check if you are really connected by using the 'devices' command.

 < Warning! > You can only be connected to one device at a time!
 To kill the sessions use the 'killall' command! < Warning! >

+To open a shell and execute commands on the device, use the 'terminal' command.

+To run post-exploitation modules, run the 'post' command for the post-exploitation menu to load.
+Then, you can run any module you like.

+REMEMBER: IF YOU WANT TO CONNECT TO A DIFFERENT DEVICE, RUN THE 'killall' COMMAND, AND REPEAT THE PROCESS AGAIN.
 ```

 # Installation/How To Run